You’re one of the unlucky ones.

 When you open the snake’s enclosure, use the hook to tap your snake a few times on its head.
 Tapping your snake warns it that you’re there.
 The hook is cold and doesn’t emit heat so the snake knows it isn’t a threat and you eliminate feed-response bites.

 The temperaments of hatchlings and taming them is a whole new ball game compared to taming an adult from the wild.
 Hatchlings will often defecate in your hand, but after a few month they no longer do this.

 When it comes to socializing your snake and developing its temperament, conditioning is important.
 Of course, you can’t predict the temperament of any individual snake.
 And when a snake is agitated, it can be difficult to calm it down, no matter how docile it usually is.

 Keeping snakes cool and calm during handling sessions starts with making sure that they are stress-free in their cages.
 When handling your Ball Python, always do so in a quiet room without other people thronging about.
 Noises and sudden movements can frighten a snake and put it into fight mode.

 A Starting Point – The Right Environment

-Simply start by getting his environment conducive to being tame and calm in the first place – a nicely done up enclosure, controlled heating and humidity, water bowls, a hide box and appropriate food.
+The easiest way to start is by getting your snake’s environment conducive to being tame and calm in the first place – a nicely done up terrarium, controlled heating and humidity, water bowls, a hide box and appropriate food.

-True, your Ball Python isn’t going to ever be an affectionate pet, but he can be calm, comfortable and content – and that’s reward enough with this amazing snake pet of yours.
+True, your Ball Python isn’t going to ever be an affectionate pet, but it can be calm, comfortable and content – and that’s reward enough with this amazing snake pet of yours.